Aaron Burr and Ambition125 min

 - Break the students up into groups of three or four.
 Have them brainstorm a few examples of self-interested ambition and betraying public trust.

-- Distribute the graphic organizer handout and ask students to complete it.
+- Distribute the Ambition Graphic Organizer handout and ask students to complete it.
 Make a list of three examples in stories or movies of characters who were ambitious to serve the larger good and three who pursued their own self-interested ambition.